Skip to content

 The Palace of Prince Taz

 The Amir Taz Palace can be found at the intersection of Saliba Street and Suyufiyya Street in Cairo.
-It was built in 1352 in the Mamluk era by the Mamluk Prince Saif Eddin Taz who was the son-in-law of the Sultan and a prominent politician.
-The palace originally extended over 8,000 square meters, and its location is quite important as it is now considered to be at the entrance of Medieval Cairo.
-During the Ottoman empire, a noble named Ali Agha bought the palace as a residence and built a sabil (water dispensary) and a kottab (a small school to teach children the Quran, reading, and writing).
+It was built in 1352 in the Mamluk era by the Mamluk Prince Saif Eddin Taz, the Sultan’s son-in-law and a prominent politician.
+The palace initially extended over 8,000 square meters, and its location is quite essential as it is now considered to be at the entrance of Medieval Cairo.
+During the Ottoman Empire, a noble named Ali Agha bought the palace as a residence and built a sabil (water dispensary) and a kottab (a small school to teach children the Quran, reading, and writing).

-The palace of Emir Taz was remodeled during the reign of Khedive Ismail in the 17th century.
-In the 19th century, it was transformed into a girls’ school, and then a storage depot by the Ministry of Education.
+The palace of Emir Taz was remodelled during the reign of Khedive Ismail in the 17th century.
+In the 19th century, the Ministry of Education transformed it into a girls’ school and a storage depot.

-The palace is considered valuable for its unique architecture and as it is the largest Mamluki palace still in existence and for that fact that it is still so well-preserved.
+The palace is considered valuable for its unique architecture, as it is the largest Mamluki palace still in existence, and for being so well-preserved.

 The palace has two entrances.
-The main entrance faces Suyufiyya Street and the other faces Sheikh Khalil alley.
-The main entrance was for the guests and leads to a lobby-like space separated from the rest of the residence by a wall to provide privacy for the dwellers of the palace.
-The wall also protected the house from external noise, wind, and dust.
-The second entrance was mainly for the women so that they can move freely in and out without any contact with the male guests who might be in the house.
+The main entrance faces Suyufiyya Street, and the other faces Sheikh Khalil Alley.
+The main hall was for the guests and led to a lobby-like space separated from the rest of the residence by a wall to provide privacy for the palace dwellers.
+The wall protected the house from external noise, wind, and dust.
+The second entrance was mainly for the women so they could move freely in and out without contact with male guests who might be in the house.
 That’s why it is connected with the Haramlek (women’s residence) on the first floor.

-The inner and outer courts provide natural ventilation and lighting and also allow the women to have a nice view and clean air while maintaining their privacy.
+The inner and outer courts provide natural ventilation and lighting, allowing the women to have a nice view and clean air while maintaining privacy.

-The palace also includes reception halls, a seating area, the Salamlek and Al-Meq’ad which consists of two floors.
-The ground floor has a seating hall with a marble fountain and the second is a large balcony overlooking the courtyard with an amazing ceiling.
+The palace also includes reception halls, a seating area, and the Salamlek and Al-Meq’ad, which consist of two floors.
+The ground floor has a seating hall with a marble fountain, and the second is a large balcony overlooking the courtyard with a fantastic ceiling.

-The wood ceilings in the palace are beautiful works of art, with complex patterns, unique colors, and Arabic calligraphy.
+The wood ceilings in the palace are beautiful works of art with complex patterns, unique colours, and Arabic calligraphy.

-After major renovations, the palace is now open to the public to explore the premises and the exhibitions held there.
+After significant renovations, the palace is now open to the public to explore the premises and exhibitions

 The Palace of Prince Taz in Cairo is lit at night and surrounded by palm trees.